ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Related Work

-Decoder-focused models dedicated to improving the ability of large languages models, such as GPT series~\citep{achiam2023gpt, floridi2020gpt}, LLaMA series~\citep{touvron2023llama, roziere2023code}, and other LLMs~\citep{bai2022training, guo2025deepseek, bai2023qwen}, which have shown strong capabilities in source code domains but hard to capture semantic nuances in low-information-density assembly code.
+Decoder-focused models dedicated to improve the ability of large language models, such as GPT series~\citep{achiam2023gpt, floridi2020gpt}, LLaMA series~\citep{touvron2023llama, roziere2023code}, and other LLMs~\citep{zhu2024deepseek,hui2024qwen2}, which have shown strong capabilities in the understanding and summarization domain of source code, but their performance to discern semantic nuances in low-information-density assembly code still has substantial room for improvement~\citep{jin2023binary}.
 Nova~\citep{jiang2023nova} built on DeepSeek-Coder~\citep{guo2024deepseek}, employs hierarchical attention mechanisms and contrastive learning for joint understanding and generation tasks.
 Meta LLMCompiler trains CodeLlama to optimize binary code~\citep{cummins2024meta}.
 LLM4Decompile fine-tunes DeepSeekCoder for decompilation using assembly~\citep{tan2024llm4decompile}.

-In comparison, our method combines an assembly code encoder with LLMs' superior natural language task performance, developing an end-to-end trained assembly-natural language LLM for diverse tasks.
+In comparison, our method integrates an assembly code encoder with LLMs' natural language capabilities through end-to-end training, establishing a unified framework that bridges assembly-language processing and textual task execution.